 Presented by Amber Hayden | 6 minutes

 Making a story multi-sensory by adding touch, smell and sound is important to bring stories to life for blind pupils.
-Multi-sensory stories are particularly important for pupils with multiple disabilities and visual impairment.
+Multi-sensory stories are particularly important for pupils with multiple disabilities and vision impairment.